Characterizing active learning environments in physics using network analysis and COPUS observations: Methodology

 \subsection{Tutorials in Introductory Physics: Data Collection}

-The tutorials site was an R1 institution in the Northwestern United States.
+The tutorials site was a public institution in the Northwestern United States, classified as ``Doctoral Universities: Very High Research Activity" by the Carnegie Classification~\cite{Carnagie}.
 The course format included a lecture section, a laboratory section, and a tutorial section.
 The network surveys were distributed by lecture section, as all students in a lecture section were distributed into the same subset of tutorial sections.
-In the survey, names were grouped by tutorial section to facilitate students selecting peers they worked with in their tutorial class.
+In the survey, names were grouped by tutorial section to facilitate students selecting peers they worked with in their tutorial class, but they were able to select anyone in the same lecture.
 Three lecture sections were included in this study, which correlated to 24 tutorial sections.
 The tutorial sections had approximately 20 students per section.
-Nineteen tutorial sections and one lecture section were observed.
+Nineteen tutorial sections and one lecture section were observed with COPUS.

 All tutorials occurred in the same classroom, and attendance was graded.
 Students were seated at small tables designed for four students, but group sizes ranged from two to five students.
 Students chose their own groups, and did not necessarily have to work with the same people each week.
 The tables had whiteboards in the middle to facilitate group discussion.
 Each section had one lead teaching assistant and one grader.
 The grader spent the first few minutes passing back graded papers, and then joined the lead TA as a teaching assistant.
 For the purposes of the COPUS observations, the lead TA was observed using instructor codes.
 Grader interactions were also coded, but not included in analysis.
 Tutorial sessions were 50 minutes long, but observation was only done for 20 minutes in the middle of the session.